NNPDF/nnpdf/doc/sphinx/source/vp/dataspecification.rst

 ``dataset_inputs -> data_input -> data`` and so the action name serves to
 guide the user to creating a working runcard as easily as possible.

-The second general rule is if your action has makes use of ``collect`` somewhere in the dependency graph, then consider prepending what is collected over to the action name.
+The second general rule is that if your action makes use of ``collect`` somewhere in the dependency graph, then consider prepending what is collected over to the action name.
 For example: ``dataspecs_groups_chi2_table``, which depends on

 .. code:: python

     dataspecs_groups_chi2_data = collect("groups_chi2", ("dataspecs",))

 and in turn

 .. code:: python

     groups_chi2 = collect("dataset_inputs_abs_chi2_data", ("group_dataset_inputs_by_metadata",))

-Without having to find these specific lines in the code we were able to guess that 𝞆² was collected first over groups of data (``groups_chi2``), and then over ``dataspecs``.
+Without having to find these specific lines in the code we would be able to guess that 𝞆² was collected first over groups of data (``groups_chi2``), and then over ``dataspecs``.
 Naming functions according to these rules helps make the general workings of the underlying code more transparent to an end user.